 - data collected through the imaging project where participants attend a clinic and undergo a number of scans (brain, heart and abdomen, carotid artery and bones);

 - data collected through participants wearing both cardiac monitors to measure heart rhythm and accelerometers to measure movement;

 - data collected through participants completing online questionnaires;

 - data collected through the involvement of participants in particular studies: such as the coronavirus serology study and the coronavirus self-test antibody study.

 For more details about the ongoing data collection please see: About our data

-The Participant Resource Centre (“PRC”), which is based at Cardiff University, is UK Biobank’s primary contact point for our participants.
+The Participant Resource Centre (“PRC”) (which is an internal department within UK Biobank), is UK Biobank’s primary contact point for our participants.
 The PRC acts as a call centre: handling inbound and outbound phone calls and participant email queries about UK Biobank.
-It deals with queries from participants about participation in new UK Biobank studies (such as the imaging assessment visit and the COVID related studies).
+It deals with queries from participants about participation in new UK Biobank studies (such as the imaging assessment visit).